 Whilst it would be wonderful to have a list of foods that are well tolerated by babies with reflux, the reality is that every baby is different... and so are their reactions to different foods.

-The pattern of introduction of solid foods to babies WITHOUT reflux is normally cereal--veggies--fruits, beginning at 6 months of age (see baby's first foods for more detailed guidelines).
+The pattern of introduction of solid foods to babies WITHOUT reflux is normally cereal–veggies–fruits, beginning at 6 months of age (see baby’s first foods for more detailed guidelines).

-However, some doctors recommend using cereal to thicken the formula or expressed breastmilk of a baby with reflux BEFORE the age of 6 months, in an attempt to "keep the milk down".
-Whilst there is not a huge amount of evidence that this really helps, doctors often prefer parents to try this before prescribing any kind of medication.
+However, some doctors recommend using cereal to thicken the formula or expressed breastmilk of a baby with reflux BEFORE the age of 6 months, in an attempt to “keep the milk down”.

 Alternatively, many doctors will recommend that babies with reflux start solid foods earlier than is considered necessary for their "non-reflux" peers.

-Although rice cereal is commonly suggested as a first food, it doesn't HAVE to be the first food you offer your baby - while one baby with reflux may be able to tolerate it well, it may cause a flare up in another.
-Rice cereal can also contribute to excess gas/wind and constipation - additional discomforts your baby could well do without!
+Although rice cereal is commonly suggested as a first food, it doesn’t HAVE to be the first food you offer your baby –

 Instead, with the consent of your child's doctor, you could try veggies or fruits first - (see our pureed baby food recipes for some ideas) - or you could try oatmeal instead of rice cereal.

-On introducing solid foods to a baby with reflux, many parents find that some fruits and juices - particularly oranges, apples, rhubarb and bananas - can make the pain worse.
-Tomatoes and tomato juice are also commonly responsible for flare-ups.
+On introducing solid foods to a baby with reflux, many parents find that some fruits and juices – particularly oranges, apples, rhubarb and bananas – can make the pain worse.

 Pears are the least acidic fruit and may be the best fruit to try first.